CCN-Support/CCN_Wiki/docs/source/mri.rst

    - Of note, there is a bug whereby using FIRMM disables the automatic copy reference feature.
 As the scan runs, you will be forced to double-click each referenced sequence to reopen it and re-apply the prescription before it will start.
 This can be done, but may introduce small differences in the FoV in your final data set.
 It is up to you to decide if the FIRMM/copy-reference tradeoff is worthwhile for your study.

-   - As of August 2023, this is a known issue with Siemens workstations and Siemens is working on the problem.
+   - As of August 2023, this is a known issue with Siemens workstations.
+Siemens is aware of the problem, but there is no confirmed resolution date.

 .. image:: images/FirmmTablet.png